dwhall/HeyMac/HeyMacProtocol.md

 The Version subfield occupies the upper 4 bits and indicates the HeyMac protocol version.
 The Sequence subfield occupies the lower 4 bits and is an unsigned sequence number.

+### Resender Address Field

+The Resender Address field is present unless the Fctl Frame Type is Minimum (2b00).
+When the Resender Address field is present, it is a two or eight octet (16 or 64 bits) unsigned value representing the address of the re-sender for this frame.
+If the Fctl X bit is set (1b1), the Resender Address field is 8 octets The value of the re-sender address is either the source node's address or the address of intermediate node that has identified itself as responsible for routing the frame along the next hop in its journey to the to the destination.

 ### Extended Type Field

 The Extended Type field is present when the Fctl Frame Type is Extended (2b11).